s2c/RLSwitchingNetworks/README.md

 Validity check:

 There is something that can go to output queue
-There is no repeats in action ueue
+There are no repeats in action queue
 Transition:

 Subtract 1 from the column for Else: Don't remove the element